Pottawatomie State Fishing Lake #2

 Location in Kansas

-Ownership: The entity responsible for management of Pottawatomie #2 is the Kansas Department of Wildlife and Parks.
+Ownership: The entity responsible for management of Pottawatomie #2 is the Kansas Department of Wildlife, Parks & Tourism.
 Contact them at (785) 273-6740 if you have specific questions about the use or management of this site.

-You may download the KDWP brochure on Pottawatomie #2 from their web site.
+You may download the KDWPT brochure on Pottawatomie #2 from their web site.

 247 acres